barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 # Quick reference for applying ANTs warps

-It is important to use the correct warps, and to specify them in the correct order.
+Applying the deformations computed by ANTs require the user to specify the correct warps, and to specify them in the correct order.
 Common use cases are explained below.

 ## Terminology